AussieKop94/JSP-1/README.md

 Project has calpi, FibList, a hello statement, and MadlibGen.

-sources come from all across the internet and a mix of ideas I came up in my head based off my own noive experience with JS.
+Sources come from all across the internet and a mix of ideas I came up in my head based off my own noive experience with JS.